Flagsmith/flagsmith-homepage/static/pages-blog-markdown/self-host-all-the-things.md

 date: 02-jan-2020
 ---

-We're big proponents of Open Source here at [Bullet Train](https://bullet-train.io/) towers.
+We're big proponents of Open Source here at [Flagsmith](https://bullet-train.io/) towers.
 One of the strengths of open source is that you're free to run services yourself.

 This post will guide you through getting a [Dokku](http://dokku.viewdocs.io/dokku/) server set up and deploying the [Bitwarden](https://bitwarden.com/) password manager onto the platform.